PractiTest/firecracker-orb/README.md

 ## Important!!

-In case you don't run your circleci as machine user or don't set a docker you will need to add those lines as a step:
+In case you don't run your circleci as machine user or don't have java on the image you use you will need to add those lines as a step:
 ~~~
 - setup_remote_docker:
             version: 19.03.13